jonryan/drone-part-picker/README.md

 ## Deployment
-There are 3 main pieces that get deployed
+There are 3 pieces that get deployed
 1. FE - The app is built doing a `yarn build` which populates the `build` directory, that is what is deployed.
-It is deployed to an Amazon S3 bucket and public routing is turned on to access it directly: http://drone-part-picker.s3-website-us-east-1.amazonaws.com/products/flight-controller/1.
+It is deployed to an Amazon S3 bucket.
+For deployments I manually logged into the Amazon S3 UI and I drag/dropped the build directory here.
+Public routing is turned on And I access it directly here: http://drone-part-picker.s3-website-us-east-1.amazonaws.com/products/flight-controller/1.
 2. Node API - This is the `/server` directory and it's deployed an an amazon EC2 Linux AMI.
-I expose public access to port 80, and thenr un nginx on the box to direct port `80` to port `4000` where the server is set to run at.
+I expose public access to port 80, and then run nginx on the box to direct port `80` to port `4000` where the server is set to run on.
 3. Prisma.io ORM/DB - This was deployed via a CloudFormation template that I got from [this tutorial](https://www.prisma.io/tutorials/deploy-prisma-to-aws-fargate-ct14/).
+I know very little about this setup as it handled a bunch of stuff automagically for me via the template.
 I know that a public URL is exposed and that's what I piont my NodeAPI at.

 ## Technologies Involved and Documentation